ast-grep/ast-grep.github.io/website/advanced/core-concepts.md

-# Deep Dive into ast-grep's Pattern
+# Core Concepts in ast-grep's Pattern

 One key highlight of ast-grep is its pattern.